Slavery and Fraud

 --

 I do stuff.
-Like stuff about policy.
+Like stuff about code.
 And book stuff.
 And gaming stuff.
 And stuff about life.
 And stuff about stuff.